The versatility of glass

 Health, Safety & Security

 Safety glass guards against injury and protects property against vandalism and break-in.
 Laminated safety glass is made up of several sheets of glass separated by one or more plastic films (PVB) so that if it breaks the pieces remain attached to the film.
 Depending on its composition, it affords protection against falling out the window or even resists gunfire and explosions.
 Toughened glass, produced by heat treatment, is five times stronger than ordinary glass in terms of resistance to physical or thermal shock.
 Fire-resistant glass is made up of glass sheets separated by plastic layers that swell up when exposed to heat.
 Depending on its composition, it provides fire protection for 30 or even up to 120 minutes.
 Acoustic insulation glass, for its part, protects against outside noise, thus helping to preserve the peace and health of the occupants.
-Last but not least, AntiBacterial glass kills up to 99% of all bacteria that come in contact with it, thus protecting health in public facilities (hotels, hospitals, fitness centres etc.).
+Last but not least, Planibel Easy glass helps to reduce Covid-19 contamination when exposed to daylight.

 When transparent, clear or in subtle tints, glass designs space.
 Translucent, it expands space.
 Painted, it becomes opaque, separating spaces while spreading color.
 Patterned, it sculpts the light.
 Mirrored, it reflects and expands space.
 Laminated and coloured, it combines aesthetics with security.
 Toughened and screen-printed, it personalises building interiors.
 Electroluminescent (with LEDs), it creates light and magic.
 Shaped and sculpted, it responds to the creativity of furniture designers.